Visit our COVID-19 homepage for additional topics.

 This is nothing any of us have been through before.
 A scary new disease, changes to everyday routine – it’s a lot for all of us to digest.
 Help your child understand what is going on with suggestions:

-- Speak calmly, be reassuring, and provide information geared to your child’s age and understanding level.
+- Speak calmly.
+Be reassuring.
+Provide information geared to your child’s age and understanding level.

 - Focus on helping your child feel safe.
 Be honest, but keep news stories in context.

-- Positively frame the situation: by working together we can keep more people from getting sick, so school and other busy places are closed for now.
+- Positively frame the situation: by working together we can keep more people from getting sick.

 - Let them know it’s normal to feel stressed out sometimes.